andrsem/dev_notebook/docs/dart_and_flutter/rendering_and_build_context.md

 The `context` provided by the builder will become the __parent__ of the widget.
 Every widget has its own context and subtree.

 `runApp()` function requires a widget.
 This widget is the root widget of all widgets.
+The framework forces the root widget to cover the screen.
 In flutter, every widget has a build function that requires a BuildContext instance.
 Some widgets though have anonymous context.

 The relationship between BuildContext is a bottom-up relationship.
 Widgets context only knows about direct parent context.
 The only way BuildContext navigate between each other is up, from child to parent.